briancullinan2/jupyter_ops/Utilities/.modules/Core/import notebook/cell-12.md

-How to import a {notebook}?
+Import arbitrary code in to a new context?

-How to test the import feature?